FAIRplus/the-fair-cookbook/content/recipes/interoperability/VCF-to-FHIR-conversion.md

 ```

 The result of the conversion is a so-called `FHIR Genomics report`, the specification of which are available [here](http://hl7.org/fhir/uv/genomics-reporting/index.html).
 A number of options are available from the converter to allow users to modify and tune the output to contains specific information.
-The conversion can therefore be limited to a subset of records found in a VCF file by specifying particular portions, e.g., conversion regions, studied regions, clinical annotations, and uncallable regions, etc.
+The conversion can therefore be limited to a subset of records found in a VCF file by specifying particular portions, e.g., conversion regions, studied regions, clinical annotations, or uncallable regions.

 For a full and detailed overview of these options, we direct the readers to the [original manual](https://github.com/elimuinformatics/vcf2fhir/blob/master/docs/Manual.md) for the `vcf2fhir` library.

-Depending on the options specified by the users, different types of 'FHIR genomics report' may be generated.
-They will differ in content and layout but all we rely on a number of normative patterns and terminologies (e.g. LOINC).
+Depending on the options specified by the user, different types of 'FHIR genomics report' may be generated.
+They will differ in content and layout but all rely on a number of normative patterns and terminologies (e.g. LOINC).

 * Create FHIR Diagnostic Report
 * Create RegionStudied observations